Jared Cardon graduated from BYU in August 2007 with a degree in Media Arts Studies. He is currently an adjunct professor at BYU.

 Cardon also wrote the film Nth Sector, which was accepted into the Beverly Hills Hi-Def Film Fest in 2008.

-In 2012 Jared worked with the TMA 378 class to produce the new webseries Pretty Darn Funny, directed by professor Jeff Parkin.
-The series was accepted into and exhibited at the LDS Film Festival in 2013 and also was awarded five Telly Awards at that year's ceremony.
+In 2012, Cardon worked with the TMA 378 class to produce the new web series Pretty Darn Funny, directed by professor Jeff Parkin.
+The series was accepted into and exhibited at the LDS Film Festival in 2013 and won five Telly Awards at that year's ceremony.
 Jared and Jeff produced Pretty Darn Funny Season 2 in 2013-14.
+At the 2014 Filmed in Utah awards show, Pretty Darn Funny won awards for Best Ensemble, Best UTuber Channel, and Best Director (Jeffrey Parkin).